 We often have an ongoing art project that we all contribute to (see our dragon), and our guitars are frequently used.

-All students receiving home tuition benefit from a fully personalised learning experience where the individual needs are at the heart of our curriculum.
-The Outreach Service aims to meet the needs of all learners from EYFS, Primary and Secondary stages of education and to provide specialist subject teaching in English, Maths, Science, Computing, Art, Film Studies and Preparation for Working Life.
-In addition to this we also aim to support the Key Stage 4 choices from a students’ home school.
+All students receiving home tuition or remote learning benefit from a personalised timetable to meet individual learning needs.
+We meet the needs of all learners from EYFS, Primary and secondary stages of education by providing specialist subject teaching in a range of subjects including maths, English, phonics, science, computing, art and PSHE.
+For students in Year 10 or 11, we also aim to support any subject choices from their home school.

-Wherever possible, students receiving home tuition through our Outreach Service will follow the programme of study and curriculum set by their home school.
-Where adaptations are necessary staff will ensure that the programme of study is matched closely to student’s needs.
+Wherever possible, students will follow the programme of study and curriculum set by their home school.
+Where adaptations are necessary, staff will ensure that the programme of study is matched closely to student’s needs.
 If work from a student’s home school is unavailable, we will follow the relevant National Curriculum programme of study.